New to Homeschool Questions:

 How can I help at Charleston Academy?

-Parent Partners are an important part of Creative Academy!
+Parent Partners are an important part of Charleston Academy!
 You can supervise lunch, assist in classes, organize field trips, greet at the Welcome Desk, set up, teardown, and lead small group discussions at Chapel or Worldview.
 Parents also make great instructors!

 How successful are homeschoolers?